by Christine Lorraine Morgan ~ April 5, 2022

 Only 46 Model 148s were ever built, all between 1916 and 1936.
 It operates similar to a player piano, by reading a paper roll with holes punched into it.
 Amazingly, this particular model operates with two tracker frames, enabling it to play continuously because while one is rewinding the other is playing.

 Price tag was around $1,050, which was a small fortune in the 1920s.
-The model on display at DeBence museum was previously utilized in a western PA skating rink until the mid-1930s in the Stoneboro/Sandy Lake area.
+The model on display at DeBence museum was previously utilized at a western PA skating rink until the mid-1930s in the Stoneboro/Sandy Lake area.